Rzfn2/ActiveDirectory-Homelab/README.md

 ### Step-by-Step Setup

 Navigate to System Properties to change the computer name and domain settings.
-- This is accessed via Control Panel > System
+- This is accessed via `Control Panel` > `System`

-Clicking “Change settings” and setting the hostname to WINCLIENT.
+Clicking `Change settings` and setting the hostname to CLIENT01.
 This helps identify the machine within the domain.
-In the “Domain” field, enter Abdullah-AD.local to begin joining the client to the AD environment.
+In the `Domain` field, enter `Abdullah-AD.local` to begin joining the client to the AD environment.

 ![image](https://github.com/user-attachments/assets/b1bc41e7-0e17-40ca-8e76-9d1d131df6a1)

-Prompt appears requesting credentials — this is where you enter Administrator and the domain admin password.
+Prompt appears requesting credentials, this is where you enter `Administrator` and the domain `admin password`.

 ![image](https://github.com/user-attachments/assets/65c60a44-06c4-4632-9eb6-2801e8d4e90a)